In 2021, four states (New Jersey, West Virginia, Indiana, and New York) used the TASC exam for their high school equivalency testing programs.

 As with the GED, the TASC subtests measured what students need to know relative to graduating high school students.

-The states that only used the TASC exam were New York and West Virginia.
+The states that only used the TASC exam were New York (which changed to the GED) and West Virginia, which changed to the HiSET.
 New Jersey offers multiple options to students looking to secure a high school equivalency diploma but discontinued the TASC as it is no longer available.

 In 2021, the TASC exam was available in New Jersey, West Virginia, Indiana, and New York.
 The TASC exam test was developed by Data Recognition Corp.
-Check here for an overview by state.
+Check here for an overview of high school equivalency testing by state.
 In this post, you can learn which exam your state uses now.

 In 2014, some important changes to the GED test were unveiled.
 The test was offered exclusively on a computer, it was aligned to the American Common Core Standards, and the cost of testing increased considerably.